jennaADIAccount/ADI_PROJECT_Jenna/README.md

 **Technical Details:**
 - Uses **PyMuPDF (fitz)** for PDF parsing and native text extraction
-- Uses **OpenAI GPT-4** for vision-based figure descriptions and accessibility text
 - Applies **regex patterns** for requirement and acronym detection
 ---